yujiri.xyz

 FFA Deathmatch

-For most game modes, making it free for all instead of teams doesn't change that much.
+For most game modes, making it free for all instead of teams doesn't change much.
 But for deathmatch it actually completely fixes both problems.
 Of course, FFA isn't a golden solution either because people often *enjoy* being on a team, especially if they're playing with friends.
 But it's a good thing to have as an option.

 Capture The Flag